aryanmaurya1/Naari_AS122_CodeMagicians_SIH-2020/README.md

 # Naari - A initiative for financial inclusion of woman
 ###  Naari is fintech web app, built on cutting edge technology to promote woman in the field of finance and enterpreneurship.
-The web app uses government apis, googleapis to add more functionality to the same.
+The web app uses government apis, googleapis and paytm payment gateway to add more functionality to the same.

 # Unboxing web app features